Likvido/Likvido.Kubesec/README.md

 kubesec pull <secret-name> --namespace <kubectl-namespace> --context <kubectl-context-name> --output <output-file>
 ```

-This example will pull the secrets stored with the name `sync-creditors` from a namespace called `likvido-api` in a cluster with the kubectl context name `staging-win`, and then output them to a file called `secrets.env`:
+This example will pull the secrets stored with the name `sync-creditors` from a namespace called `likvido-api` in a cluster with the kubectl context name `staging`, and then output them to a file called `secrets.env`:
 ```
-kubesec pull sync-creditors --namespace likvido-api --context staging-win --output secrets.env
+kubesec pull sync-creditors --namespace likvido-api --context staging --output secrets.env
 ```

 If you do not specify `--context`, then it will use whatever context is currently active in kubectl